wp-plugins/juna-it-poll/readme.txt

 To add a poll in your website you just need to install poll plugin and its done. - poll

-Hello.Let`s try to create polling versions together .This poll plugin has 4 version , which correspond to your inquiry theme. - poll
+Hello.Let`s try to create polling versions together.
+This poll plugin has 4 version, which correspond to your inquiry theme. - poll

-Above you`ll see that there are images corresponding to each polling.Clicking om images you`ll choose your polling version . - poll
+Above you`ll see that there are images corresponding to each polling.Clicking om images you`ll choose your polling version. - poll